Thala (2021 film)

 Thala is a 2021 Indian independent children's film written and directed by Khais Millen.
 It was produced by Better Earth Entertainment in association with Mania Movie Magix International.
 The film stars Surabhi Lakshmi in the lead role.

 Thala premiered at DIFF-Newyork and was shown at the NIFF-New Delhi, SIFF Sweden, and Pan African Film Festival Nigeria.
-At the 52nd Kerala State Film Awards, the film won Best Child Artist (female).
+At the 52nd Kerala State Film Awards, the film won the Best Child Artist (female) award for Sneha Anu.

 Premise

 An abandoned human head (in Malayalam 'Thala' means 'head') is found by some slum kids.

 Cast

 The film is mostly a child actors production.
 Most of the cast is therefore composed of newcomers.
 The producers claim it introduced 333 new faces to the cinema industry, all of them originating from local slums.